svanas/migratooor/README.md

 ## Why would I want to do that?

-if your wallet...
+If...

-1. is compromised, or
+1. your private key is compromised, or
-2. is linked to your identity
+2. your wallet is linked to your identity, or
+3. you want to revoke every token approval

 ...then you will want to move all your tokens to a new, fresh wallet.